China stocks reverse losses as investors digest U.S. presidential debate

 PHOTO

-China stocks reversed losses at the midday break on Friday, as the first 2024 U.S. presidential election debate was light on criticisms against China, offering nervous investors - on guard for policy hints that could affect the country's economy - a breather.
+China stocks reversed losses at market close on Friday as the first 2024 U.S. presidential election debate was light on criticisms against China, offering nervous investors - on guard for policy hints that could affect the country's economy - a breather.

 U.S. President Joe Biden and his predecessor Donald Trump, the two candidates in the debate, have both favoured a tough trade stance by imposing and threatening tariffs, particularly on China.

-China's CSI Aviation Industry Aerospace Defence Index jumped nearly 3% in a sign of hedging potential geopolitical risks.
+China's CSI Aviation Industry Aerospace Defence Index jumped 3.5% in a sign of hedging potential geopolitical risks.

-Meanwhile, shares of a software company whose Chinese name sounds like “Trump's big win” jumped by the daily maximum of 10%, reflecting Chinese speculative bets that Donald Trump will prevail in the election.
+Meanwhile, shares of software company Wisesoft Co Ltd , whose Chinese name sounds like "Trump's big win" jumped by the daily maximum of 10%, reflecting Chinese speculative bets that Donald Trump will prevail in the election.

 "Market is anticipating China-bashing (being) an election item.
 They have not talked much on the subject; that is, in a sense, good for the Chinese market," said Redmond Wong, Greater China strategist at Saxo.